Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Policy gradient guided by MCTL

 \subsection{Convergence analysis}

-We present the convergence conditions of the PG-MCTS on a few settings of the mixing probability $\mfunn$ in Eq.~\!\eqref{eq:polxy}.
-Proofs are shown in Appendix.
+We present the convergence conditions of PG-MCTL on a few settings of the mixing probability $\mfunn$ in Eq.~\!\eqref{eq:polxy}.
+Proofs are shown in Appendix \ref{appendix:proofs}.

-As we will validate our assumptions in the next section, but for now, we assume that the update rules of the PG and MCTS policies can be rewritten in the following form: \ifpreprint\else \fi
+We will validate our assumptions in the next section.
+For now, let's assume the updates of parameters $\x\in\bbR^{d}$ for a PG policy and $\y\in\bbR^{e}$ for an MCTL policy can be rewritten as follows: